 Revolution on the golf course

-Emotions ran high at the Utopia Golf Club.
-Mr Glib, the local human rights lawyer, addressed the meeting: “Mr Chairman, this golf club is becoming the symbol of inequality in the country.
-It’s a disgrace.”
-A few people applauded while others nodded approvingly.
-Everyone knew that Mr Glib always has good intentions.
-The chairman tried again: “Glib, it’s a tragedy that Golf Heights’ champion committed suicide after having lost, but it’s highly unusual”.
-“Unusual?”, Glib roared.
-“It’s because of inequality – it’s the umpteenth case that’s hit the golfing world this year!
-Experts say golf will die if things carry on like this”.
+Emotions were running high at the Annual General Meeting of the Equality Golf Club.
+Glibb Coetzee, local human rights attorney, addressed the meeting: “Chair, this golf club is becoming the symbol of inequality in the country.
+It’s a shame!”
+A few applauded and others nodded the head.
+Everyone knows about Glibb’s good intentions.
+The Chairperson tried again: “Glibb, it’s a tragedy that Golf Heights’s champion committed suicide after losing, but it’s really most exceptional.”
+“Exceptional?”
+Glibb bellowed.
+“It’s the result of inequality – the umpteenth case in the world of golf this year!
+Media experts are claiming that golf will die if things carry on like this”.

-Mr Smart, the local journalist, modestly lowered his eyes as everyone was looking in his direction; he was the ‘experts’ after all.
-Glib carried on: “This tragedy could have been avoided had there been more equality and justice in golfing.
-We have to act now to avert another tragedy.
-Right now!”
-“But golf has a handicap system to give weaker players an equal chance,” the chairman said.
-“Equal chance is not yet real equality,” Glib replied threateningly.
+Mr Clever, the local newspaper guy, looked down modestly when he felt all eyes were on him.
+He is the ‘media experts’ referred to.
+Glibb carried on: “This so-called exception could have been prevented if only there had been more equality and justice in golf.
+We have to act now to prevent another tragedy.
+Now!”
+“But golf has a handicap system that gives weaker players an equal opportunity,” the Chair said in a semi-pleading voice”.
+“Equal opportunity is not real equality yet,” Glibb said threateningly.
 “I demand equal scores”.

-The chairman wished the meeting was over.
-He farms with chickens and they only lay eggs and don’t stand up for their rights.
-“Glib, so what do you really want?” he asked with resignation.
-“We need a Bill of Golfing Rights,” Glib said, with an important air.
-“Isn’t that a communist thing?”, Oudominee, the village pastor, wanted to know.
-“Don’t be silly,” Felix, Utopia’s resident philosopher with the pony tail muttered.
-“Silence please,” Smart said while leaning forward in his chair.
-He smelled a story.
-If only he could get a story published in the Transformania News, he would be on par again.
+The Chairperson wished the meeting were a thing of the past.
+He is a chicken farmer.
+Chickens only lay eggs and do not stand for their rights.
+“Glibb, so what do you really want?” he asked wearily.
+“We need a Charter of Golf Rights,” Glibb said with a sense of importance.
+“Is that not communist?”
+Oudominee, the retired reverend, wanted to know.
+“Don’t be ridiculous,” Felix, the ponytailed retired local philosopher muttered.
+“Silence please,” Clever said, leaning forward in his chair.
+He was smelling a story.
+If only he could publish something the Equality News he would count again.
+(For a moment he wondered whether that would not be unequal.)

 Transformation for the nation

-Later that evening, Glib’s Bill of Golf Rights, as proposed by Oudominee, and seconded by Missy Young, was accepted with a vast majority.
-While Aunt Baby, still overcome with emotion, was sobbing, the old management committee was ousted and Glib, Felix and Missy Young (secretary) were elected as the new committee.
-Many other rules were adopted as well, and from then on the best players would have to pay double.
-Eighteen marshals were appointed to enforce the new rules.
+Later that evening Glibb’s Golf Charter, proposed by Oudominee and seconded by Young Missy, was accepted with an overwhelming majority.
+With Aunt Koekie, overcome with emotion, still sobbing, the previous management was voted out and Glibb, Felix and Young Missy (as secretary) were voted in as the new management.
+Many other new rules were introduced, one being that the best players would have to pay double but must play less from then on.
+Eighteen course officials with wide-ranging powers were appointed to enforce the new rules.